dehesselle/dayzsrvip/doc/MANUAL.md

 ![alt-text](png/ts3_plugins_menu.png)

-Now you're half way there.
 This is what it looks like on its first start.

 ![alt-text](png/main_window_init.png)